Rick Dykstra: Municipal politics

 Dykstra served on the St. Catharines City Council from 1991 to 1997, representing St. Patrick's ward.
 In 1992, he encouraged the provincial government of Bob Rae to lower its gas tax to combat cross-border shopping, which was adversely affecting Ontario businesses.

 He served as chair of the Standing Committee on Finance for five of the six years he served on Council.
 He was responsible for the first budget to decrease spending in a budget year.
 He also served six years on the Library Board and chaired the board in 1997.

 In 1996, he attempted to have a book entitled Invisible Darkness by Stephen Williams banned from the city library.
 The book detailed the crimes of Paul Bernardo and Karla Homolka.
 Bernardo and Homolka were former residents of St. Catharines, and Dykstra argued that he was acting to protect the interests of their victims.
 The board voted to keep the book in circulation, but ruled that patrons could not remove it from the library.

 Dykstra ran for mayor of St. Catharines in 1997, and finished second against Tim Rigby.

 Working in provincial politics

 Dykstra worked for the Ontario provincial government from 1998 to 2002, during Mike Harris's administration, and served in two Ministries and in the Office of the Premier.
-He worked at management board as a senior policy advisor, served as chief of staff to Minister of Community and Social Services John Baird, and was director of caucus and public relations.
+He worked at the management board as a senior policy advisor, served as chief of staff to the Minister of Community and Social Services John Baird, and was director of caucus and public relations.
 While working for John Baird, Dykstra was among a group of political staff members who were criticized for excessive expense spending.
 Between January 2000 and March 2001, Dykstra billed over $7,000 while serving as Baird's executive assistant.
 Including $200 dinners at Toronto's Bier Market and Fiddlers Green pub.

 Dykstra was appointed to the Niagara Parks Commission in 2003.